IDG Quick Pulse Survey Report: Cloud Data at Risk

 Sync errors can be just as treacherous, observes Jeff Erramouspe, Spanning’s president and CEO.
 For example, users of SaaS storage solutions like Google Drive and Microsoft OneDrive often shut off their computer before their latest changes have been processed.
 “That leaves them with files that are sort of half-synced,” Erramouspe notes.

-To make matters worse, some SaaS providers either won’t or can’t recover critical types of data, like contacts and calendar appointments in Google Apps, while others, like Salesforce.com, charge thousands of dollars and require weeks of waiting time before restoring lost information.
+To make matters worse, some SaaS providers either won’t or can’t recover critical types of data, like contacts and calendar appointments in Google Workspace, while others, like Salesforce.com, charge thousands of dollars and require weeks of waiting time before restoring lost information.

 SaaS Data Loss Events Experienced in the Past 12 Months